lennijusten/biology-benchmarks/README.md

 * `environment`: Set environment variables for Inspect.
 * `models`: Specify models to evaluate and their settings.
 * `benchmarks`: Configure which benchmarks to run and their parameters.

-## Extending the Suite
-To add a new benchmark:

-1. Create a new class in `benchmarks/` inheriting from `Benchmark`.
-2. Implement the `run` method and define the `schema` using `BenchmarkSchema`.
-3. Add the benchmark to the benchmarks dictionary in `main.py`.